rafaelprietocuriel/ModalShare/README.md

 Walking - % of people that walk to work

-Cycling - % of people that cycle to work
+Cycling - % of people who cycle to work

-Active - % of people that have active mobility to work, including walking, cycling and others
+Active - % of people who have active mobility to work, including walking, cycling and others

-Bus - % of people that use public transport to work
+Bus - % of people who use public transport to work

-Car - % of people that use car to work
+Car - % of people who use a car to work

 IncomeGroup - Income group of the country, according to the World Bank classification

-Region - world region  - Europe anc Central Asia; Latin America and Caribbean; East Asia and Pacific; South Asia; North America; Sub-Saharan Africa
+Region - world region  - Europe and Central Asia; Latin America and Caribbean; East Asia and Pacific; South Asia; North America; Sub-Saharan Africa

 DataSource - name of the data source reported